songair/Congbo/_posts/2022-01-19-HCHO monitor from Peking Uni.md

     Formaldehyde meter: 1L/min, 30-40 minutes of blank space per day, a total of 2000L is required (calculated by sampling 50 days, 40 minutes of blank space a day)<br>
     CEAS: 200ml/min, a total of 14400L (calculated by sampling 50 days) such as 40L requires 5 bottles, CEAS nitrogen dosage is relatively large, can use liquid nitrogen to supply nitrogen.
-2. Helium: 4L
+2. CEAS - Helium: 4L
-3. NO: 10 ml/l, two bottles of NO of 8L are required
+3. CEAS - NO: 10 ml/l, two bottles of NO of 8L are required
-4. Carbon dioxide: 4L
+4. Nephelometer - Carbon dioxide: 4L

 # Equipment
 1. The formaldehyde meter needs to store 5L of the reaction liquid R2 in the refrigerator, and the refrigerator needs to be placed on the side of the formaldehyde meter.